 You have to gauge how much it costs in your area as well before deciding on the price you want to go for.
 For example, renting scooters in Canggu or Ubud is a bit more expensive than in Kuta.

-I would aim for at least $50 or less per month per scooter in Ubud or Canggu, while you could probably get $35-40 per month in Kuta (only at the place I recommend in the next section!)
+I would aim for at least $50 or less per month per scooter in Ubud or Canggu, while you could probably get $35-40 per month in Kuta.
+This varies greatly depending on the rental companies themselves and the rental shop location.

 If you are only staying for a few days or weeks and will be moving around the island a lot, you will probably be renting day-by-day.
 The first thing you should do is ask your Airbnb or hotel if you can rent a scooter through them.